tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 <video id=VawO4Iq8NW0></video>

 > aside negative
 > Changing the `Tick Rate` property to a higher number makes the tree update less often, making it easier for us to see what is really happening.
-However, this makes the waiting nodes (used in later sections) wait that much longer.
-This is probably a bug in the plugin.
+However, this makes the waiting nodes (used in later sections) wait that much longer, which is probably a bug in the plugin.

 > aside positive